gruntjs/grunt-contrib-qunit/README.md

 Please see Puppeteer's docs to see the latest docs for what dependencies you need for your OS:

 https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md

+#### QUnit version

+The plugin supports QUnit 2.2.0 and later.
+To test with QUnit 1.x, use grunt-contrib-qunit 5.

 ### Options